patsastus/hive-arena-2025/docs/rules.md

 ### Victory conditions

 The game ends when all flower fields are depleted and no bee is carrying flowers.
-The winner is the player with most flowers accumulated (or all tied for most).
+The winner is the player with most flowers currently in reserves (or all tied for most).

-The game also ends if no flower has been dropped into a hive in the last 50 turns.
+The game also ends if no flower has been dropped into a hive in a given number of turns.

 ## Hardcoded values